Ryan W. Ferguson: Trial

 The government offered Erickson a plea deal in exchange for testimony against Ferguson at his trial, which took place in 2005.
 Along with Erickson, Trump testified that he had seen Erickson and Ferguson at the scene.
 Trump testified that while he was in jail on unrelated charges, his wife sent him a news article about the crime.
 He claims that as he removed the newspaper from the envelope, he saw photos of Erickson and Ferguson and immediately recognized them as the two men standing over Heitholt on the evening of the murder.

 When on the witness stand, Erickson provided a detailed description of Ferguson strangling Heitholt despite not remembering any details following the murder and during the interrogation.
 The defense countered that all of the evidence found at the crime scene pointed elsewhere.
-None of the hair, blood or fingerprint samples collected at the crime scene were consistent with those of Ferguson or Erickson, and no traces of the victim's blood were found in the vehicle that Ferguson was driving the night of the murder.
+None of the hair, blood, or fingerprint samples collected at the crime scene were consistent with those of Ferguson or Erickson, and no traces of the victim's blood were found in the vehicle that Ferguson was driving the night of the murder.
 Ferguson was convicted of second-degree murder and robbery and sentenced to 40 years in prison.

 Conviction vacated, charges dismissed

 Following the conviction, Ferguson gained a following with wrongful-conviction advocacy groups.
 In 2009, high-profile Chicago attorney Kathleen Zellner took over Ferguson's case, working pro bono.
 In 2012, both Erickson and Trump recanted their trial testimony in statements obtained by Zellner and her investigator.
 In the subsequent habeas corpus hearing, both Erickson and Trump admitted that they had lied at Ferguson's trial.

 Erickson claimed that prosecutor Kevin Crane pressured him into implicating Ferguson.
 Erickson testified in the habeas hearing that he could not remember the evening of the murder because he was so intoxicated with drugs and alcohol that night that he had blacked out, causing his anterograde amnesia.

 Trump recanted the story about his wife sending him the newspaper article and claimed that Crane had pressured him into testifying against Ferguson, saying that he had first seen the newspaper photos in 2004 at the prosecutor's office after he was released from prison.
-"On more than one occasion, he said 'I've got the right two guys' — almost like a cheerleader," Trump said, also alleging that Crane had showed him a Tribune newspaper with Ferguson's photo and that Crane mentioned that it would be "helpful" for Trump to identify Ferguson as having been at the crime scene.
+"On more than one occasion, he said 'I've got the right two guys' — almost like a cheerleader," Trump said, also alleging that Crane had shown him a Tribune newspaper with Ferguson's photo and that Crane mentioned that it would be "helpful" for Trump to identify Ferguson as having been at the crime scene.

 Michael Boyd, the last person to have seen Heitholt alive in the parking lot, was also called as a witness.
 When questioning Boyd, Zellner elicited a timeline from him that placed him with Heitholt at the time of the murder.
 The court cited these critical admissions in its opinion.
 Boyd's five conflicting stories were known before the hearing, but he had never been called as a sworn witness in any court proceeding regarding the case.